Enabling Systems Change

 Solving shared challenges—and taking advantage of mutually beneficial opportunities—is at the root of why the Network first came to be.

-While systems shape nearly every aspect of our lives and our work, the Network has been focused on those that most affect land stewardship at scale rethinking how they operate and considering how to improve them.
+While systems shape nearly every aspect of our lives and our work, the Network has been focused on those that most affect land stewardship at scale, rethinking how they operate, and considering how to improve them.
 In some cases, there may be a way to engage differently with existing systems.
 However, often some change is needed to enable us to work at the pace and scale of our social and ecological challenges.

-Policy & Funding
+Policy & Funding working group